koenrane/KR-new-site/content/design.md

 [^archive]: Examples of content which is not hosted on my website: There are several `<iframe>` embeds (e.g. Google forms and such).
 I also use the privacy-friendlier [`umami.is`](https://umami.is/) analytics service - the script is loaded from their site.

 My CDN brings me comfort - about 3% of my older image links had already died on LessWrong (e.g. `imgur` links expired).
 I think LessWrong now hosts assets on their own CDN.
 However, I do not want my site's content to be tied to their engineering and organizational decisions.
-I want the content to be timeless.
+I want my content to be timeless.

 I wrote [a script](https://github.com/alexander-turner/TurnTrout.com/blob/main/scripts/r2_upload.py) which uploads and backs up relevant media files.
 Before pushing new assets to my `main` branch, the script:
 1. Uploads the assets to my CDN (`assets.turntrout.com`);